stklcode/juraclient/CONTRIBUTING.md

 Short answer: When it makes sense.

-Bugfixes should be merged in time - assuming they pass the above criteria.
+Bug fixes should be merged in time - assuming they pass the above criteria.
 New features might be assigned to a certain milestone and as a result of this be scheduled according to the planned release cycle.